-Small Batch Sour Cream Banana Muffins are adapted from The Prepared Pantry and I chose the recipe because the muffins in the photo had such nice crowns.
-Also, the ingredient list was a little different than most.
-There was a high proportion of bananas, not much sugar in comparison to flour, and the recipe called for egg yolks instead of whole eggs
+Small Batch Sour Cream Banana Muffin have such nice crown!
+The high rising muffins, adapted from The Prepared Pantry, have an ingredient list that is a little different than most.
+There is a high proportion of bananas, not much sugar in comparison to flour, and the recipe calls for egg yolks instead of whole eggs

 Also, I apologize for today’s photos.
 My camera and the light aren’t getting along at the moment.